 For decades mini golf has proven to be a popular idea for a date.
 There is something about the eccentric themes, bright colours, and variety of challenges that makes mini golf irresistible.
 Brisbane has a number of mini golf courses each offering different degrees of golf craziness.
 If you prefer to play outdoors, Victoria Park Putt Putt gives you the chance to confront a meandering course with unexpected twists and turns.
 You can enjoy the light-hearted perks of the game with the romantic view of Brisbane’s CBD skyline.

 Holey Moley is an extreme form of mini golf designed for couples that prefer to plunge head first into an immersive round of golf.
 You can make yourselves at home here with a bar serving drinks and delicious food.
-After you’ve battled it out on the course, putt it behind you with a Cubano sandwich and a house signature cocktail.
+After you’ve battled it out on the course, putt it behind you with a feed and a house signature cocktail.

-3. Try your hands at bowling
+4. Try your hand at bowling

 Sometimes there is nothing better than a chilled-out activity in the company of your favourite person.
 Bowling sets a similar tone to mini golf.
 It’s an informal, fun way to spend time together.
 The retro interior of most bowling alleys, the sharing of shoes, and side-by-side laneways brings you back to the 8Os.
 Substitute a quiet dinner date with all of its ceremoniousness for stolen glances, flirtatious slagging, and comfort food.

-4. Brave axe-throwing together
+5. Brave axe-throwing together

 Leave behind soft romance and try your hand at axe-throwing—a therapeutic sport for you and your date to slash any unreleased frustration or to simply show off your strength.
 Organised activities like bowling or axe-throwing eliminate the unpleasant potential boredom that can takeover a date.
 Run with the theme and after an hour or two of hurling the sharp blade at a visible target, top it off with a hardy craft beer or dinner at a burger joint.

-6. Keep it Smooth At A Jazz Bar
+7. Keep it Smooth At A Jazz Bar

 Oh the blues… who dares deny the sweeping sentimentality of skilful improvisation and irregular beats?
-The speakeasy vibes and dim lighting pervading jazz bars makes them a great place for cosying up with your loved one.
+The speakeasy vibes and dim lighting pervading jazz bars make them a great place for cosying up with your loved one.
 There are plenty of live jazz bars to be found in Brisbane where you can unwind and let the syncopated rhythms seep into your skin.
 If you and your partner are dog owners, bring your pooch along with you to The Charles’, a jazz bar and café serving a signature “Pup-fast menu”.

 People are drawn to the idea of sitting on the grass or driving up in their cars to watch a movie on a big screen.
 It brings people back to a simpler time and they fall for the romantic nostalgia of it all.
 Audiences watching al fresco are also not plagued by the heat in a movie theatre during the summer months.